THE BRITISH C H I H U A H U A CLUB

 Reserve Longcoat Dog CC went to Mr & Mrs Hill's Ch Lynpix The Mexican with Becanna, while the bitch CC and reserve were awarded to Christine Kadowaki's Bramver's First Priority and Mrs Hunter's Jotolemar Best Of Time respectively.
 Best longcoat puppy was Geoff Curr's Natimuk Beaumont and veteran was the Sangsters' Tidos Christmas Gift.

-In smoothcoats the reserve dog CC went to Mrs Ward's Red Hot Chilli Pepper by Milendo, bitch CC and Best Puppy to Mr Santiago Pier's Indiana Malkanorah, while reserve bitch CC was Diane Fothergill's Diamonchi Last One Standing and Best Veteran Ms Lind-Rasmussen's Multi Ch Chiboels Hollywood Look Out Elvis.
+In smoothcoats the Reserve Dog CC went to Mrs Ward's Red Hot Chilli Pepper by Milendo, Bitch CC to Mrs Sandra Ludmir's Indiana Malkanorah (handled by Mr Santiago Pier) and Reserve Bitch CC and Best Puppy in Breed to Diane Fothergill's Diamonchi Last One Standing, while Best Veteran was Ms Lind-Rasmussen's Multi Ch Chiboels Hollywood Look Out Elvis.

 There was a somewhat lower attendance at Crufts this year (you could actually move around normally instead of fighting your way through the crowds!) but few absentees from the ring, and we welcomed many members and friends at the British Chihuahua Club stand and sold a good number of copies of the brand new 2020 yearbook (the Chihuahua Chronicle) and some very attractive brooches and ring clips made for us by Shi-Chi Chen.

 If you were unable to be there, the 2020 Chihuahua Chronicle is now on sale by mail order, along with some